George Ball (diplomat): State Department

-Ball was the Under Secretary of State for Economic and Agricultural Affairs for the administrations of John F. Kennedy and Lyndon B. Johnson.
+Ball was the Under Secretary of State for the administrations of John F. Kennedy and Lyndon B. Johnson.
 He is known for his opposition to escalation of the Vietnam War.

 After Kennedy decided to send 16,000 "trainers" to Vietnam, Ball, the one dissenter in Kennedy’s entourage, pleaded with JFK to recall France’s devastating defeat in 1954 at Dien Bien Phu and throughout Indochina.
 Ball raised the question with President Kennedy.
 (November 7, 1961) "Within five years we'll have 300,000 men in the paddies and jungles and never find them again.
 That was the French experience.
 Vietnam is the worst possible terrain both from a physical and political point of view."
 In response to this prediction, the President seemed unwilling to discuss the matter, responding with an overtone of asperity: "George, you're just crazier than hell.
 That just isn't going happen."
 As Ball later wrote, Kennedy's "statement could be interpreted in two ways: either he was convinced that events would so evolve as not to require escalation, or he was determined not to permit such escalation to occur."